 What is WebofThings.com?

-It is a community founded in late 2008 by two researchers/geeks Dominique Guinard and Vlad Trifa, during their doctorate at ETH Zurich and SAP Research Zurich.
+It is a community founded late 2007 by two researchers/geeks Dominique Guinard and Vlad Trifa, during their doctorate at ETH Zurich and SAP Research Zurich.
 In 2011, after finishing their PhD thesis, Vlad and Dom became co-founders of a startup called EVRYTHNG which puts in practice the concepts we preached so long in labs.
-EVRYTHNG’s founders are serial-entrepreneurs Niall Murphy and Andy Hobsbawm, and it’s funded by Cisco, private equity group BHLP, Dawn Capital and Atomico Ventures, a leading international VC firm set-up by Niklas Zennström, the founder of Skype.
+EVRYTHNG was also co-founded by serial-entrepreneurs Niall Murphy and Andy Hobsbawm, and it’s funded by Cisco, private equity group BHLP, Dawn Capital and Atomico Ventures, a leading international VC firm set-up by Niklas Zennström, the founder of Skype.

 The Web of Things has been a scrapbook to dump our thoughts and ideas on our research and work in the WoT space.
 Over time, it has grown into a community of interest around a physical Web.
 Unlike most Web 2.0 sites that are about advanced powerpoint-based engineering, we talk about the real things under the hood.